-

 Leave a comment

-The Flawed, The Broken, and The Beautiful /Written by Janice Tindle
+The Flawed, The Broken, and The Beautiful by Janice Tindle

 I recently found myself inspired by a bit of broken pottery.
 That pottery made me think about the value we place on inanimate objects.
 Who knows why a certain object has a special attractiveness to us.
 We see it, we … Continue reading